-- 1. The clustering of development will reserve open space, recreational areas, large groves of trees, water courses and falls, beaches, historic spots, vistas and other similar assets, in furtherance of the comprehensive plan for the community. - 2.
-The clustering of development will aid in the provision of road right-ofways or for the protection of future road right-of-ways in furtherance of the comprehensive plan for the community. - 3.
+- 1. The clustering of development will preserve open space, recreational areas, large groves of trees, water courses and falls, beaches, historic spots, vistas and other similar assets, in furtherance of the comprehensive plan for the community. - 2.
+The clustering of development will aid in the provision of road rights-ofway or for the protection of future road rights-of-way in furtherance of the comprehensive plan for the community. - 3.
 The clustering of development will provide for a more economical and efficient provision of municipal utilities and road services.